A1795066711/Graduate-Project/README.md

   It's a project aiming to solve some not high accuracy problems in NLP area particularly in Entity-Relation Extraction.

-  For each data set for learning, processes will be:
+  For each data set for learning and prediction, processes will be:

   1. Text Segmentation